 - 2 ½ cups unbleached all purpose flour (to make this healthier use whole-wheat pastry flour, but your cookie will have a darker hue)

 - 1 cup turbinado sugar

-- 2 flax eggs, 2 tbsp of flaxmeal whisked with 6 tbsp water
+- 2 flax eggs, 2 tablespoon of flaxmeal whisked with 6 tablespoon water

 - Carrington Farms oil spray for coating baking sheets